-The requirements for the certificate in French or Spanish proficiency are four courses beyond the intermediate level (a grade of C or better is required in these courses) and an oral and written examination after completion of course work (a grade of Pass is required).
-The certificate may also be granted by means of an oral and written examination to those students who have demonstrated satisfactorily to the chair of Foreign Languages that their previous studies or background are adequate for them to take the examination without benefit of course work at Spring Hill College.
+The requirements for the certificate in French or Spanish proficiency are four courses beyond the intermediate level (a grade of C or better is required in these courses) and an oral and written examination after completion of coursework (a grade of Pass is required).

+The certificate may also be granted by means of an oral and written examination to those students who have demonstrated satisfactorily to the Languages Department Chair that their previous studies or background are adequate for them to take the examination without benefit of course work at Spring Hill College.
 A grade of Pass is required on the examination.